data-solution-automation-engine/DIRECT/Documentation/Model.md

 This section contains the DIRECT physical model in Mermaid Entity Relationship diagram format.

-In various platforms, including Github, the diagram will be rendered automatically.
+In various platforms, including GitHub, the diagram will be rendered automatically.
 Otherwise, the contents below can also be rendered through mermaid [https://mermaid.js.org/](https://mermaid.js.org/) and [https://github.com/mermaid-js/mermaid](https://github.com/mermaid-js/mermaid), using any supported method, or pasted in an online editor such as [https://www.mermaidchart.com](https://www.mermaidchart.com).

 ```mermaid
 ---